JetTypes/.github/profile/README.md

 We're trying to build a developer community! 🚀

-## 🛠 Join us
+## Join us

-We are always accepting contributors in our projects, although we don't accept all requests neither should you expect us to do so.
+We are always accepting contributors in our projects, although we don't accept all pull-requests neither should you expect us to do so.
 To join us please see [Contributing](https://github.com/JetTypes/.github/blob/main/assets/info/CONTRIBUTE.md).

-## ⭐️ Our Standards
+## Our Standards

 Before contribuiting, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have a different ruleset.
 Take a look at our **training-kit** to learn about lots of things.